RISC-KC/basic_rv32s/guidelines/development_log.md

 Even if I return with MRET, ECALL is resolved in the ID stage and jumps to mepc+4, so the two instructions that were in EX and MEM before ECALL cannot be saved.
 If I jump back to them, ECALL will be executed again and I’ll just fall into recursion.
 When ECALL is detected, the pipeline should stall for two cycles.
 I need to revise the logic.
 I made the FSM wait on ECALL to preserve even the WB-stage instruction, but then I found that ECALL’s own PTH didn’t execute.
 I should fix that first.
-(It took 1 hour 30 minutes to get here…)
+(It took 1 hour 30 minutes to get here...)

-Let’s think… why won’t the ECALL PTH proceed…
+Let’s think... why won’t the ECALL PTH proceed...
 Right.
 When ECALL occurs, the instruction that identifies ECALL in the ID stage must stall, but it gets flushed and the ECALL context disappears.
 Because of this the ED doesn’t even recognize a trap, so PTH doesn’t proceed.
 There is indeed a flush in IF_ID_Register in the waveform.
 Let’s remove it.
 During debugging I had inserted a logic into Hazard Unit to flush IF_ID_Register on ECALL; I must have forgotten to remove it.
 Removing it lets PTH proceed.
 Now let’s rescue the remaining instructions.